-For carbohydrate consumers, nothing completes a Thanksgiving meal like stuffing—shovelfuls of bread, celery, mushrooms, and other ingredients that complement all of that turkey protein.
+For carbohydrate lovers, nothing completes a Thanksgiving meal quite like stuffing—shovelfuls of bread, celery, mushrooms, and other ingredients that complement all of that turkey protein.

 Let’s dismiss one theory off the bat: Dressing and stuffing do not correlate with how the side dish is prepared.
 A turkey can be stuffed with dressing, and stuffing can be served in a casserole dish.
 Whether it’s ever seen the inside of a bird is irrelevant, and anyone who tells you otherwise is wrong and should be met with suspicion, if not outright derision.

 The terms are actually separated due to regional dialects.
 Dressing seems to be the favored descriptor for southern states like Mississippi, Tennessee, South Carolina, and Georgia, while stuffing is preferred by Maine, New York, and other northern areas.
 (Some parts of Pennsylvania call it filling, which is a bit too on the nose, but to each their own.)

 If stuffing stemmed from the common practice of filling a turkey with carbs, why the division?
 According to HuffPost, it may have been because Southerners considered the word stuffing impolite, and therefore never embraced it.

 While you should experience no material difference in asking for stuffing or dressing, when visiting relatives it might be helpful to keep to their regionally-preferred word to avoid confusion.
 Enjoy stuffing yourselves.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.

 A version of this story ran in 2018; it has been updated for 2022.